bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 00:56:39

 Go ahead, Dusty.
-Let's explore the three major aspects
+Let's explore the three major aspects of this.

-Speaker 2: 00:56:42

-of this.

 Dusty Dettmer: 00:56:42